tuboi-studios/Kana-/index.md

 ### Copyright App

-The software is opensource.
+The software is open source.
 Its code is shared at https://github.com/jttuboi/kana_plus_plus.
 All content specifically available in the repository can be used under the MIT License.

 The images used as the images of the words and the images of the hiraganas and katakanas are my property.
 They are not allowed to be used, modified or shared.
-That's why it's not even shared in the project at https://github.com/jttuboi/kana_plus_plus.
+That's why it's not even shared in the project.

 The image strokes of the hiragana and katakana syllables were taken from [KanjiVG](http://kanjivg.tagaini.net/) and these images are on [Creative Commons Attribution-Share Alike 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license.